Recipe #2, geom_index() and geom_coordinates()

 compute_group = compute_group_index)

-1. … that the naming convention for the ggproto object is CamelCase.
+1. … that the naming convention for the ggproto object is written in CamelCase.
 The new class should also be named the same, i.e. "StatIndex".

 2. … that we inherit from the ‘Stat’ class.
-In fact, your ggproto object is a subclass and you aren’t fully defining it.
-You simplify the definition by inheriting class properties from ggplot2::Stat.
-We have a quick look at defaults of generic Stat below.
-The required_aes and compute_group elements are generic and in StatMedians, we update the definition.
+In fact, your ggproto object is a subclass – you are inheriting class properties from ggplot2::Stat.

-1. … that the compute_group_index function is used to define our Stat’s compute_group element.
-This means that data will be transformed by our compute definition – group-wise if groups are specified.
+3. … that the compute_group_index function is used to define our Stat’s compute_group element.
+This means that data will be transformed group-wise by our compute definition – i.e. by categories if a categorical variable is mapped.

-2. … that setting required_aes isn’t necessary for this Stat The compute assumes data to be a dataframe but doesn’t rely on columns named x and y, for example, for computation.
-In general, specifying required_aes in your Stat can improve your user interface because standard ggplot2 error messages will issue if required aes are not specified when plotting, e.g. ‘stat_index() requires the following missing aesthetics: x.’
+4. … that setting required_aes to x and y reflects the compute functions requirements Specifying required_aes in your Stat can improve your user interface.
+Standard ggplot2 error messages will issue if required aes are not specified, e.g. “stat_index() requires the following missing aesthetics: x.”

 Test Stat.